 Cuyahoga: the river that caught fire (1969)

-The nuclear power plant at Three Mile Island (1979)
+Three Mile Island Nuclear Power Station (1979)

 The Seveso disaster (1976)

-No one died in the so-called “Seveso disaster”, contrary to what happened after the most famous gas leak in history: in 1984 another pesticide plant in Bhopal (India), caused nearly 4,000 confirmed deaths and left more than half a million affected.
-In Seveso the immediate consequences were panic and evacuations.
-80,000 animals were slaughtered to prevent toxins from entering the food chain and several thousand people were treated for dioxin poisoning.
+No one died in the so-called Seveso disaster, in contrast to what happened after the most infamous gas leak in history: in 1984, another pesticide plant in Bhopal (India) caused nearly 4,000 confirmed deaths and left more than half a million people affected.
+In Seveso the immediate aftermath was panic and evacuations.
+80,000 animals were slaughtered to prevent toxins from entering the food chain, and several thousand people were treated for dioxin poisoning.